 We will keep you informed of study results via an annual newsletter.
 You will also be able to view updates on the project website: www.alswh.org.au

 Please read this information statement and the accompanying consent preview documents before you commence the survey.
 Commencement of the survey will be taken as implied consent to participate.
 If there is anything you do not understand, or you have questions, please contact the researchers (see details below).
 At the beginning of the survey, you will be required to provide your preferred name, email address, date of birth, sex, and whether or not you have a Medicare card.
-After the survey health questions, you will be required to provide consent to data linkage and additional personal details including your title, full name, permanent address, postal address, and Medicare card number.
-If you would like to participate, please click on the survey link below to commence the online survey (please have your Medicare Card number ready).
+After the survey health questions, you will be asked to provide your full name, and contact details.
+If you would like to participate, please click on the survey link below to commence the short online survey.

 Professor Gita Mishra